UPPMAX/NAISS_Slurm/docs/slurm.md

 sbatch --dependency=afterany:${jid1} mmmult-v2.sh
 ```

-If you want to test it, the scripts for this can be found in <a href="https://github.com/UPPMAX/NAISS_Slurm/raw/refs/heads/main/exercises.tar.gz" target="_blank">the tarball with the exercises</a>.
+If you want to test it, the scripts for this can be found in <a href="https://github.com/UPPMAX/NAISS_Slurm/raw/refs/heads/main/exercises.tar.gz" target="_blank">the tarball with the exercises</a> under the cluster name and then "dependency".

 The first job it runs generates two matrices and then the second job does matrix-matrix multiplication, but not until the first has finished.